WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 ## Usage

-If you have Wasabi installed then you can use it's built-in Password Finder as described below, otherwise use the stand alone tool linked above.
+If you have Wasabi installed then you can use its built-in Password Finder as described below, otherwise use the stand alone tool linked above.

 ### Windows